IzetopeDev/PythonWebProj/DevLog.md

 Plans:
 just mess around more with css.
 At least get the Intro section looking pretty legit

+### 1340
+Trying to add the background that looks just right (but honestly I need to add more stuff to see how it works).
+I noticed how the welcome text takes a while to load when entering.
+It should be fine cuz I'm planning to make animations on it, but...
+It concerns me thus I should make a loading screen. just another thing to consider.
+I also need to read thru this doc again to see what I missed so far.
+I'm thinking of making the "welcome" background turn from whatever colour to white from left to right.
+That should be it for today I guess.

 ## 020424
 plans:
 figure out RWD